dachosen1/formulaic/README.md

 formula1$formula
 y ~ x + pixel_1 + `pixel 2` + pixel_3
 ```
 The result is a formula object of all the pixel variables and the input x.
-Notice that 'Random error' variable was automatically excluded from the output and a backtick was automatically added to the variable pixel 2.
-Since the the independent variable y was included as feature, it was excluded from the output formula.
+Notice that the 'Random error' variable was automatically excluded from the output, and a backtick was automatically added to the variable pixel 2.
+Since the independent variable y was included as a feature, it was excluded from the output formula.

-Details of the variables included is provided in the inclusion table
+Details of the variables included are provided in the inclusion table

 ```r
 # inclustion table